blueseph/mise/README.md

 **Do I have to use `/** @jsx dom */` on every file?**

-You can add the the `transform-react-jsx` plugin to your webpack config.
+You can add the the `transform-react-jsx` plugin to your .babelrc.

 ```javascript
 {